cortiz/xero-plasma/README.md

 </div>

 Work is still in progress.
 Once done I will provide a **Curl** command you will able to use..
-As well as a video explaining everything ;)
+As well as a video explaining everything.
+Until then, feel free to inspect the code and make sure you understand everything. ;)